Supporting the Whole Girl

 California’s Concussion Safety Law —Assembly Bill 2127 mandates licensed health care providers to guide athletes through a graduated return to play (RTP) protocol before athletes can return to their respective sports.

-If a student receives a head injury at school or during a practice or game, the school’s athletic trainer, Kelly Borrego or School Nurse, Nurse Kathy, evaluates the student for signs and symptoms of a concussion.
+If a student receives a head injury at school or during a practice or game, the school’s Athletic Trainer or School Nurse, evaluates the student for signs and symptoms of a concussion.
 Most head injuries are caused from a bump, blow, or jolt to the head or a hit to the body that causes the head and brain to move quickly back and forth.
 Even a “ding,” “getting your bell rung,” or what seems to be a mild bump or blow to the head can be serious.
 A head injury always requires close monitoring by a responsible adult, and needs to be evaluated by an appropriate health care professional, such as a pediatrician, within 48 hours of return to school.
 A healthcare professional, trained in the evaluation and management of concussions, has a number of methods in which to assess the severity of a concussion.

 In order to ensure the most rapid recovery, a concussed student needs to get plenty of rest (both physical and mental), stay hydrated, and eat a healthy, balanced diet.
 Concussion recovery is different for every student.
 Parents should consider keeping their student home from school for at least one day to promote mental rest.
 The student’s brain may not be able to operate at its highest capacity in terms of processing speed, memory formation, and memory recall.
 The cognitive overload can potentially slow recovery.